Proxmox VE

 Bash

-pveceph install
+pveceph install --repository no-subscription --version reef

-# Create Ceph pool
+# Initialize Ceph networking

-pveceph pool create vmdata
+pveceph pool create vmdata --add_storages 1

 18. Performance Optimization